kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

 **$ btrfs filesystem resize 1:max /path**

-Let's assume that devid 1 exists and the filesystem does not occupy the whole block device, eg. it has been enlarged and we want to grow the filesystem.
+Let's assume that devid 1 exists and the filesystem does not occupy the whole block device, e.g. it has been enlarged and we want to grow the filesystem.
 By simply using *max* as size we will achieve that.

 .. note::